abner-math/PlaneDetection/README.md

 If case you use it in your research, please cite our work.

-Access our homepage to get access to the paper pdf:
+Access our homepage to get access to the paper pdf and datasets:

 https://www.inf.ufrgs.br/~oliveira/pubs_files/RE/RE.html